shay90210/form-exercise-app/README.md

 - Do not allow form submission without completing the entire form
 - Provide feedback upon successful form submission

-### Creating the State and Occupation Options
+### Creating the Form
-To create the state and occupation options, I had to be strategic with knowing how to use the 'select' type.
+To create the entire form, I had to be strategic with knowing which form worked best for the POST request and meeting the needs of my code.
+- Swapped between FORMIK and REACT FORMS (was undecided due to the lack of documentation for FORMIK to understand how to connect the POST and GET method to the code)
+- Utilized the fetch API method without creating a server because it is only a form component being used

 - Copied a list of already created state select code from FreeFormMatter USA HTML Select List (I use this website for personal projects when creating state select options with a dropdown menu)